falcon-autotuning/falcon-core/plan.md

 3.  **Final Validation:**
     *   Run the complete, original Python test suite against the new C++/Python bindings to ensure API and behavioral parity.

+---

+## Post-Porting Tasks

+*   **HDF5 Serialization:** Investigate and implement HDF5 serialization/deserialization as a parallel mechanism to JSON, if required.
+This would involve a C++ HDF5 library and extending `Jsonable` or creating a new `HDF5Serializable` interface.
+*   **Performance Profiling:** Profile and optimize hot spots in the C++ code and the binding layer.